 How to Pet-Proof Your Car And Keep It Clean

 Slobber.
 Fur.
 The occasional hairball.
 For pet owners, these tend to be the precious memories pets leave behind in your car whenever you decide to take them on a road trip.
 Whether your furry friend barks, meows, or slithers, it’s likely that they tend to leave behind a bit of themselves whenever they go for a ride to the vet or the park.
-The next time you find yourself bringing Fido and Garfield along in the car, make sure you follow these tips on how to pet-proof your car and keep it clean—your car will never be furry again!
+The next time you find yourself bringing Fido and Garfield along in the car, be sure you follow these tips on how to pet-proof your car and keep it clean.

 Before you can pet-proof your car, it’s important to make sure all traces of your pet are gone.
-Give your interior a thorough cleaning, purging your car’s interior of dirt, fur, and dander.
+Give your interior a thorough cleaning, purging it of dirt, fur, and dander.
 Lint rollers and the ChomChom pet hair remover have been known to work wonders.
 But if your car is absolutely wrecked from puppy paws, you may need to stop at a local detailer for a professional cleaning.

-Without a seat cover, your cloth interior is like Velcro for your dog and cat hair.
+Without a seat cover, your cloth interior is like Velcro for dog and cat hair.
 If you have leather seats, they are more susceptible to scratches from your pet’s nails.
 Prevent damage and dirt by using seat covers whenever your furry friend comes along with you for a ride.
 And while you’ve probably seen a handful of unattractive seat covers, there are plenty of stylish options that can help protect your upholstery from dirt, hair, and water.

 Typically made of durable, non-slip rubber, these floor mats are made to catch spills and accidents of any kind and will help protect your car’s carpet.
-These are a great way to ensure your car stays clean — especially if your dog tends to vomit a bit when he’s with you on your road trip.
+These are a great way to ensure your car stays clean — especially if your pet has a tendency to get sick when they’re with you on a road trip.